-Overconfidence is an easy behavioral complication to identify on a project and is quite common.
+Within behavior management and project management, overconfidence is an easy behavioral obstacle and complication to identify on a project and is quite common.
 Team members want to impress and show their education and knowledge when they come together with other individuals.
 During the storming stage of the team formation overconfidence is the greatest.
 This is seen a lot in matrix organizations where project work is not the primary focus of the team member.
 Lack of adequate time and aggressive schedules forces individuals to rely on what they know.
 Often people feel empowered simply by being chosen to work on the project as if their knowledge and intellect is superior to others.
 This can lead to rushed work, incomplete work, or work that has poor quality.
 Conversely, Bazerman & Moore explain, humility allows us to double-check our work and correct flaws with greater ease (Bazerman & Moore, 2012).
 The key is to catch this early in the project and try to harness this into usable work.

 People are territorial by nature.
 They like to live in the established boundaries they’ve created and don’t like to wander too far outside of those boundaries.
 However, this can be a very difficult behavior to manage while the busyness of project work is being performed.
 Being territorial can prevent the flow of data and ideas within a project.
 It is well proven that sharing information across disciplines can help foster new ideas and produce quality project work.

-If one or all these behaviors show up on a project you are managing, it shouldn’t be a roadblock.
-Many times, working through these behavioral issues can produce even better project work and team growth.
+If one or all these behavioral obstacles show up on a project you are managing, it shouldn’t be a roadblock.
+Many times, in behavior management, working through these behavioral issues can produce even better project work and team growth.
 After all, we are all humans, and all possess a level of empathy that allows us to work through a situation.
 Occasionally we identify these qualities in ourselves.
 We are not exempted.
 How we react to these in ourselves or other team members can determine the outcome of the project.

 Bazerman, M. H., & Moore, D. A. (2012).
 Judgment in Managerial Decision Making, 8th Edition.
 John Wiley & Sons.